How the Fed and Quantitative Tightening Affects Stocks

-There are really only two sources of money expansion in the economy: commercial banks and the Federal Reserve.
-We discuss how that is done, the implications of such mechanisms on asset bubbles and inflation and why you should be aware of this information given that the Federal Reserve has entered a rate increase cycle with intentions for balance sheet reduction.
+We discuss how that is done, the implications of such mechanisms on asset bubbles and inflation, and why you should be aware of this information given that the Federal Reserve has entered a historic rate increase cycle with intentions for balance sheet reduction.
 Last year I wrote about why the stock market bubble would pop, and we have now reached that juncture because all the excess liquidity that was injected is now being reversed.
 Although its acting more so like a slow deflation instead of a rapid pin prick.

 Do You Know The Banking Business Model?